-The Low Carbon Research Institute and Welsh School of Architecture have designed Wales’ very first ‘energy positive’ house, located near Bridgend, South Wales.
 The project is a celebration of low carbon energy research from all over Wales, bringing together universities, industries and the government.
 The house is capable of exporting energy generated on site to the grid, eradicating energy bills and supplying Wales with clean, renewable energy.

 SOLCER House combines advances in sustainable technologies in order to design a house that fits within the social housing framework, meaning Registered Social Landlords are capable of building homes similar to SOLCER House at the same price but sharing net benefits amongst residents, their value chain and the environment.
 SOLCER House cost around £1,000 per m2, which is within the social housing pricing benchmark.